Grade Appeal (Policy 3130)

 d.
 Board members will be allowed to question either party.
 The question period will continue until all board members are finished with their questions.

 e.
-Questions between parties will be directed to the chair, who may choose to disallow questions if he/she feels they are not relevant to the topic.
+Questions between parties will be directed to the chair who may choose to disallow questions that are not relevant to the topic.

 f.
 Both parties will have an opportunity to respond to the evidence and information provided during the hearing.

 g.
-All parties subject to a grade appeal shall cooperate with the Grade Appeal Board; provide truthful and accurate testimony and information; and conduct themselves respectfully and in accordance with Boise State University’s Shared Values, Student Code, and rules and policies applicable to students and employees.
-Abuses of the processes provided herein may result in immediate dismissal of a grade appeal, and subject the offending party to appropriate disciplinary action.
+All parties subject to a Grade Appeal must cooperate with the Grade Appeal Board; provide truthful and accurate testimony and information; and conduct themselves respectfully and in accordance with Boise State University’s Shared Values, the Student Code of Conduct, and all rules and policies applicable to students and employees.
+Any abuse of the processes provided in this policy may result in immediate dismissal of the Grade Appeal and may subject the offending party to appropriate disciplinary action.

 i.
 Once all information has been heard, the Board will then adjourn and deliberate.

 4.3.4B Post-Hearing Grade Appeal Board of Deliberations and Decisions

 a.
 All deliberations are made in a closed session.